 “If you turn your attention to the one who is reading this, you’ll notice a presence.
 That presence or awareness is the real you.
 It is not your body.
 It is not your mind.
 It is you.
 With a regular practice of meditation you can live with more ‘awareness of your awareness,’ and this will cultivate a sense of inner peace and balance in your life.

 When practiced mindfully, any type of meditation you choose allows our bodies to reach a naturally-occurring state of rest.
 The way there is through our breath.

 Breathing balances our nervous system and the exchange between that which we no longer need (carbon dioxide) and that which we do need (fresh air and oxygen).
 Under stress, we see our breathing change.
 And, just as our stress level can affect our breathing, our breathing can affect our stress.
 We need to exhale more.

 Breath is life-giving.
 It’s that simple.
 It is an analogy and a practice in every tradition.
 Simple, and yet complex.
 My wisest teachers remind me constantly.
 I text that one word to my teenagers all the time.
 “Breathe.”

 Holistic health guru Dr. Andrew Weil says, “If I had to limit my advice on healthier living to just one tip, it would be simply to learn how to breathe correctly.”

 And don’t overdo it.
-For me it’s a starting point, that sets me up for long slower quality breathing.
+For me, it’s a starting point, which sets me up for longer and slower quality breathing.